Configuration

-You should have a configuration file, either pytest.ini, or a pytest
+You should have a configuration file, either in pyproject.toml, pytest.ini, tox.ini, or setup.cfg.

 Let’s take a look at some of these files in the context of a project directory structure: